ramonmarrero/katacoda-scenarios/airflow-course/step1.md

-The environment has an Apache Airflow 1.10.9 application running as a Docker Container.
-You can view the status using `docker ps`{{execute}}.
+The environment is configuring Apache Airflow using a Docker Container.
+Once completed, you can view the status using `docker ps`{{execute}}.

-The commands used to launch the container was:

-- docker pull puckel/docker-airflow
-- docker run --name airflow -d -p 8080:8080 -e LOAD_EX=y puckel/docker-airflow

-The first command downloads the docker image for Airflow.

-The second command will run a container based on the docker image.

 #### Load Dashboard